IQ, EQ and Life Experience

 If you have a low I.Q., you'll not do well at school.
 You will probably go into lower

-level employment and might become the prey of the successful conman, unless
+level employment.
+You might become the prey of the successful conman, unless

 you consider yourself dumber than everyone else and so assume other people